Joanna Karczmarek's Homepage

 String theory at UBC - group webpage

-I am an Assistant Professor at the Department of Physics and Astronomy at the beautiful University of British Columbia.
+I am an Associate Professor at the Department of Physics and Astronomy at the beautiful University of British Columbia.

 My reseach interests lie in the area of string theory.
-Recently, I have been thinking about time dependence, and the nonsinglet sectors of the c=1 matrix model.
-In addition to time dependence, I also have an interest in emergent spacetime and emergent geometry.
-In the past, I have worked on matrix cosmologies, S-branes and the dynamics of tachyon condensation, as well as noncommutative geometry, matrix models and nonabelian structures in spacetime.
+Recently, I have been thinking about noncommutative geometry, entanglement entropy, various matrix models, AdS/CFT, the black hole information paradox and String Field Theory.
+I have a general interest in emergent spacetime and emergent geometry.
+In the past, I have worked on time dependence, matrix cosmologies, the nonsinglet sectors of the c=1 matrix model, S-branes and the dynamics of tachyon condensation, as well as noncommutative geometry, matrix models and nonabelian structures in spacetime.

-For a list of my publications from the SPIRES database, click here.
+For a list of my publications from the INSPIRE database, click here.

 In 2005-2006 I was a postdoc at the New High Energy Theory Center in the Physics Department at Rutgers University.